Polyvinylpyrrolidone: Properties

 PVP is soluble in water and other polar solvents.
 For example, it is soluble in various alcohols, such as methanol and ethanol, as well as in more exotic solvents like the deep eutectic solvent formed by choline chloride and urea (Relin).
 When dry it is a light flaky hygroscopic powder, readily absorbing up to 40% of its weight in atmospheric water.
 In solution, it has excellent wetting properties and readily forms films.
 This makes it good as a coating or an additive to coatings.

 A 2014 study found fluorescent properties of PVP and its oxidized hydrolyzate.

 History

-PVP was first synthesized by BASF chemist, Walter Reppe, and a patent was filed in 1939 for one of the derivatives of acetylene chemistry.
+Povidone was first synthesized by BASF chemist Walter Reppe, and a patent was filed in 1939 for one of the derivatives of acetylene chemistry.
 PVP was initially used as a blood plasma substitute and later in a wide variety of applications in medicine, pharmacy, cosmetics and industrial production.
 BASF continues to make PVP, including a pharmaceutical portfolio under the brand name of Kollidon.